krukow/vsts-migrate/README.md

 ### Copy

-To use copy you must first create a dump via the above instructions.
-Once you have a dump that you're happy with, you can copy the dump into the msmobilecenter instance.
+The `copy-to-msmobilecenter` copies a dump json file into the msmobilecenter instance.
+To use `copy-to-msmobilecenter`, you must first create a dump via the instructions on `dump-from-mseng` above.

-*Note* You must pick a specific *project* in the msmobilecenter which you have access to and that you want to import the work items into.
+*Note* You must pick a specific *project* in the msmobilecenter instance which you have access to, and that you want to import the work items into.
 In the example below, I use the [Test](https://msmobilecenter.visualstudio.com/Test) project.

 ```
+# copy-to-msmobilecenter - Copy query result to msmobilecenter.
+# Args: <dump-file-path> <Project> <saved-results-output-path>

 vsts-work-migrate git:(master) ✗ ./vsts-migrate copy-to-msmobilecenter mseng-test-dump.json Test msmobilecenter-created.json
 ...
 Saving created items as mapping from mseng items to msmobilcenter items as /Users/krukow/code/vsts-work-migrate/msmobilecenter-created.json